Building type

 How long will the coating last?

-The lifespan of an exterior coating depends on the type of coating used, the condition of the surface it's applied to, and the building's exposure to weather.
-A high-performance system applied after proper surface preparation can last for many years, significantly longer than standard paint, but we assess each building to give a realistic expectation rather than a simple estimate.
+It depends on the system, the condition of the surface and how exposed the building is.
+A properly specified system applied after proper prep lasts for many years, far longer than standard paint, but we assess each building to give a realistic read rather than a stock figure.

 Is coating just a short-term fix for a failing exterior?